Decision Website Design

 .

-If we do that, there has to be solid rules in place to let the full citizenry retain control of the process.
+There has to be solid rules in place to let the full citizenry retain control of the process.
 Citizens maintain the ability to vote on each small subtopic much like ongoing polling.
-We get to challenge submissions for accuracy, clarity, and bias.
-If a perspective is missing, citizens can add it to the debate.
-If perspectives are not being properly analyzed, then citizens can force more exposure or issue a block.
-A block is a method to force your challenge to be heard.
+We get to interject challenges to accuracy, clarity, and bias.
+If an entire perspective is missing, citizens can add it to the debate.
+If perspectives are not being properly analyzed, then citizens can force more exposure.
 If we need more writing participants, then we add more.
 Trust in the process is critical.

 .